Handley Page V/1500

 The Handley Page V/1500 was a British night-flying heavy bomber built by Handley Page towards the end of the First World War.
 It was a large four-engined biplane, which resembled a larger version of Handley Page's earlier O/100 and O/400 bombers, intended to bomb Berlin from East Anglian airfields.
-The end of the war stopped the V/1500 being used against Germany, but a single aircraft was used to carry out the first flight from England to India, and later carried out a bombing raid on Kabul during the Third Anglo-Afghan War.
+The end of the war stopped the V/1500 being used against Germany.
+In late 1918, one aircraft was used for the first flight from England to India.
+In 1919, it bombed Kabul during the Third Anglo-Afghan War.
 It was colloquially known within the fledgling Royal Air Force as the "Super Handley".

-The V/1500 which was shipped to Canada to attempt a transatlantic flight was flown in the US, and in 1919 crash-landed in a field at Mount Jewett, Pennsylvania.
-Photos appeared in the 20 February 1919 issue of the Bradford Journal newspaper.
+A V/1500 was shipped to Canada in early 1919 to attempt a transatlantic flight.